 - Major Investments.
 The CMP analysis process for major investments consists of conducting a quantitative analysis of corridor alternatives to assess the extent to which congestion mitigation strategies can alleviate travel demand and congestion in the corridor.
 Congestion mitigation strategies must be considered as an alternative to capacity.
 Project sponsors are required to report on the specific strategies that will be implemented as part of the project, as well as quantitatively document the benefits of the project's ability to relieve congestion, improve trip reliability, and/or to define how it meets one or more of the CMP goals and objectives. - Other Investment Types.
-All roadway added capacity projects with total project cost (federal request and local match less than \$100 million) will follow the same CMP analysis process as major investment projects.
-The CMP analysis process for other investment types is less rigorous compared to that for major investments and consists of a qualitative assessment of the congestion reduction impacts of the project in terms of CMP objectives and performance measures.
-The assessment criteria are similar to those established for the Transportation Improvement Program. - Accelerated Projects.
+All roadway added capacity projects with total project costs (federal request and local match) that do not exceed \$100 million will complete a qualitative assessment of the congestion reduction impacts of the project in terms of CMP objectives and performance measures.
+The assessment criteria are similar to those established for the Transportation Improvement Program.
+A quantitative analysis is also conducted.

+- Accelerated Projects.
 The CMP analysis process for accelerated projects may be quantitative or qualitative, depending on whether the project is categorized as a major investment or other investment type. - Exempted Projects.
 Safety and bottleneck projects are exempt and do not require a CMP analysis to be conducted.

-Project sponsors are required to complete the CMP Project Analysis Form and submit it to H-GAC.
+Project sponsors (governmental units including transit agencies and port authorities that are ultimately responsible for the project) are required to complete the CMP Project Analysis Form and submit it to H-GAC.
 The "Preliminary Questions" section of the form must be completed for all projects, regardless of investment type.
 For major investments, the "CMP Analysis for Major Investments" section of the form must be completed.
-For other investment types, the "CMP Analysis for Other Investment Types" section of the form must be completed.
+For other investment types, the "CMP Analysis for CMP Analysis for Other Investment Types" section of the form must be completed.
 Instructions for completing the form are provided in Appendix B. H-GAC staff will review and approve the forms and, if necessary, contact the submitting agency regarding any questions.